mukmitt1/Book-Notes/7-HABITS-OF-HIGHLY-EFFECTIVE-PEOPLE/Notes.markdown

     * write your worries on sand
 * Mental Dimension
   * Most of our mental development and study discipline comes from formal education.
 As soon as we are out of school, many of us let our mind atrophy.
 We don;t do serious reading, don't explore new subject
-  * Like the body, television is a good servent but a poor master. we have to practice Habit 3 and manage ourselves effectively
+  * Like the body, television is a good servent but a poor master. we have to practice Habit 3 and manage ourselves effectively to maximize the use of any resource in accomplishing our mission
+  * continuing education, continually honing and expanding the mind
+* Social/Emotional Dimension
+  * Physical, spritual and mental dimensionsare related with Habits 1,2 & 3 centered on the principles of personal vision, leadership & management
+  * Social/Emotional dimension focuses on Habits 4,5 and 6 centered on the priniciple of interpersonal leadership, empathic communication and creative cooperation
+  * Intrinsic security does not come from what other people think of us or how they treat us.
+It comes from within.
+It comes from accurate paradigms and correct principles deep in our own mind & heart.
+It comes from inside-out congruence
+  * Life of integrity is the most fundamental source of personal worth.
+Piece of mind comes when your life is in harmony with true principles and values